-You know that old furniture you have been promising to take to the skip for months?
+You know that old piece of furniture you have been promising to take to the skip for months?
 See if it could be put to use outdoors.
-A chest of drawers or an old writing desk could be perfect for storing a whole host of items, and provides an extra surface for growing potted plants.
+A chest of drawers or an old writing desk could be perfect for storing a whole host of items, and provides an extra surface for growing a container garden.
 Just ensure that you use solid wood furniture, protect it well with an appropriate exterior paint, or keep it somewhere that is protected from the elements.

 8. Make your log storage a focal point